Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 ## What's still to be done?

+### Instance resolution based on inheritance

+Some scenarios are not covered yet given some knowledge we are lacking about how subtyping resolution rules are coded in Kotlin compiler.
+The different scenarios would be required for a fully working compile time extension resolution feature, and [are described in detail here](https://github.com/arrow-kt/kotlin/issues/15).

+### Using extensions in inlined lambdas

+Inlined functions get into trouble when it comes to capture resolved extensions.[The problem is described here](https://github.com/arrow-kt/kotlin/issues/14).

 ### Function and property extension providers

 Ideally we'd enable users to provide extensions also using `val` and `fun`.
 They'd look similar to: